 In a sense, every career is a psychology career.
-Whether you're a salesman, a schoolteacher, or a sports coach, to be effective—and especially to advance in your line of work—you often need a fine-tuned understanding of what motivates people.
+Whether someone is a salesperson, a schoolteacher, or a sports coach, to be effective—and especially to advance in their line of work—they often need a fine-tuned understanding of what motivates people.

 The Many Uses of Psychological Education

 Within each domain of psychology, there are a wide array of subdisciplines and specializations.
 Someone with a bachelor’s degree may pursue openings in residential counseling, rehabilitation assistance, admissions counseling, or youth advocacy programs.
 Alternatively, they may enter the corporate sector, applying their skills to business administration, public relations, market research, or similar areas.
 With a master’s degree, an individual can become a counselor at a school or community center or start a private practice (if their state allows it—some require a doctoral degree).

 What's more, formal training in psychology can be useful in many fields.
 An in-depth understanding of human motivation, for example, can be especially valuable for those seeking careers related to marketing or advertising.
 In addition, training in psychology can provide information that is particularly helpful for those in or seeking leadership positions in any field.

 What are the benefits of majoring in psychology?

 Psychology is a popular major in college and for good reason: College students who major in psychology tend to have a better understanding of human behavior and how to ethically address problems that might crop up based on individual personalities.
 These skills make a psychology major a valuable asset in many different career areas, including business, education, advertising and marketing, social work, law, medicine, communication, human services, project management, public affairs, and more.

 What skills do you need to be a good therapist?